Android-for-Python/Android-for-Python-Users/README.md

 pip3 install git+https://github.com/misl6/buildozer.git@feat/aab-support
 ```

-In `buildozer.spec` set `p4a.branch = develop`.
-If you dont do this, the error is of the form `FileNotFoundError: ......... project.properties`.

-This 'in development' Buildozer is [not backwards compatible](https://github.com/kivy/buildozer/pull/1356#issuecomment-923351708) with the current Buildozer.
-In any existing buildozer.spec `android.arch` **must** be changed to `android.archs`.
+In `buildozer.spec` set:

+`p4a.branch = develop`

+If you do not do this, you will get this error message: `This buildozer version requires a python-for-android version with AAB (Android App Bundle) support.`.

-The Android Store requires that apps be build with a minimum API level of 30.
+The Android Store requires that apps be built with a minimum API level of 30.
 Set
 ```
-android.api = 31
+android.api = 30
 ```

 After this install, or changing buildozer.spec you must: